gluap/gcode_cflow/README.rst

  - Only g-code using relative extrusions can be processed (I use Prusa Slicer)
  - Arc moves are not supported (but the output can be arcified by ArcWelder if desired

-Keep in mind that this is meant to be a demonstrator to evaluate whether the feature would be helpful
+Keep in mind that this is meant to be a demonstrator to evaluate whether the feature would be helpful.